Mohmand Valley raid: Raid

 At around 10:30 on the night of 26 April, 50 U.S. Army Rangers from 3rd Battalion, 75th Ranger Regiment, alongside 40 Afghan commandos from the Special Security Forces (Kteh Khas), were inserted near the target site by helicopter.
 Almost immediately after landing the force came under heavy fire from entrenched enemy positions from multiple directions, with the firefight being described as "close quarters with enemy fire coming at 360 degrees".
 As the joint American/Afghan force pushed through the difficult terrain under fire, they reportedly called in airstrikes from AC-130 gunships, F-16 fighter jets, AH-64 Apache attack helicopters, and drones.

 Due to conditions early in the raid, the second assault force was diverted to a backup landing zone.
 At the landing zone, the Rangers fast-roped out of their helicopter under small arms fire, with one suffering a fall to the ground.
 An investigation into the raid determined that this decision to divert to a secondary landing position placed the second assault force close to ISIL-KP fighters who were already engaged in combat with “Battle Position-south”, causing them to be caught in crossfire with friendly forces while they moved North to their objective.

 A team of Rangers from the primary assault force was preparing to breach the door of an enemy compound when a Ranger fell through the rooftop of the compound of which he was using to provide suppressive fire.
 When teammates rushed to assist, a suicide bomber detonated in a courtyard on the other side of the structure.

 Following the explosion, the team of Rangers engaged in several close-quarter firefights within the compound, killing an individual referred to as “OBJ Nascent Calvia”.

 Sgt.
 Joshua Rodgers, a Ranger team leader, suffered a gunshot wound to his leg, continuing to fight until suffering a second fatal wound.
 Separately, Sgt.
-Cameron Thomas and another Ranger engaged the enemy from a prone position until increased enemy fire forced them to fall 10 feet onto a lower terrace.
+Cameron Thomas and two other Rangers engaged the enemy from a prone position until increased enemy fire forced them to fall 10 feet onto a lower terrace.
 After falling, Sgt.
-Thomas notified his teammate that he had been wounded and was having trouble breathing.
-Under fire, his teammate stripped his equipment and began searching his body for wounds.
+Thomas notified his teammates that he had been wounded and was having trouble breathing.
+Under fire, his teammates stripped his equipment and began searching his body for wounds.